 Whey Protein Powder

 Whey protein is a diary protein that is derived from the manufacture of cheese.
 In fact, other than native whey (which is derived directly from from milk), all whey protein powders are manufactured as part of the production of cheese.
-Enzymes and other substances are added to milk to separate the whey part of the milk, which yields curds and whey.
+Enzymes and other substances are added to milk to separate the whey portion of the milk, subsequently yielding curds and whey.

 The whey protein is then collected and processed using various types of cross flow micro filtration, ultra filtration, and membrane filtration systems that filter out the proteins from the remaining fat and carbohydrate.
 This produces a very high protein content whey protein powder.